Blacks at Monticello

 As property they had the protection of the laws bearing on personal property.

 As a result several that I gave their freedom were murdered.
 This included Sally Hemmings brother who was then tortured to death.

 In fact he is an excellent example of my feelings toward slavery.
 I had James Hemmings come to France and had him taught French cooking by some of the best chefs in France.
 It was very expensive schooling.
 Transportation from Europe was very expensive.
 A person usually committed to 11 years as an indentured servant to pay for their passage one way.
 So I had a huge investment in James.
-It was probably the equivalent of about a half million dollars today and after about five years he said he wanted to cook in a restaurant, so he wanted his freedom.
+It was probably the equivalent of about a half million dollars today and after about five years he said he wanted to cook in a restaurant, so I gaave him his freedom.
 In exchange my condition was that he simply had to train one of his relatives to cook.
 That he did and away he went.

 I did not have a slavers attitude.
 Anyone who wanted their freedom could just leave and I would not send anyone after them.
 (This is well known.)